eclipse-sumo/sumo/docs/web/docs/TraCI/Change_Vehicle_State.md

 The vehicle will be removed from its lane and moved to the given position on the given lane.
 No collision checks are done, this means that moving the vehicle may cause a collisions or a situations leading to collision.
 The vehicle keeps its speed - in the next time step it is at given position + speed.
 Note that the lane must be a part of the route, this means it must be either a part of any of the edges within the vehicles route or an internal lane that connects route edges.
 To overcome this limitation, the route can be modified prior to calling moveTo.

 !!! note
-    This can also be used to force a vehicle into the network that [has been loaded](../Simulation/VehicleInsertion.md#loading) but could not depart due to having it's departure lane blocked.
+    This can also be used to force a vehicle into the network that [has been loaded](../Simulation/VehicleInsertion.md#loading) but could not depart due to having its departure lane blocked.

 ### move to XY (0xb4)

-The vehicle (the center of it's front bumper) is moved to the network position that best matches the given x,y network coordinates.
+The vehicle (the center of its front bumper) is moved to the network position that best matches the given x,y network coordinates.

 The arguments edgeID and lane are optional and can be set to "" and -1 respectively if not known.